-Regardless of whether in-person, remote, or hybrid models are utilized, the EUFSD will provide students and teachers, for use in their places of residence, with access, to the extent practicable, to:
+The EUFSD will provide students and teachers with access to the extent practicable to:

-- Provide a Chromebook for their exclusive use to complete school work and participate in synchronous and asynchronous models. - Assist with securing a consistent, reliable access to high-speed internet. - In the most difficult examples, working to full support internet access (e.g., a hotspot) - The EUFSD will provide multiple ways for students to participate in learning and demonstrate mastery of Learning Standards in remote or blended models.
+- Provide a Chromebook for their exclusive use to complete school work. - Assist with securing a consistent, reliable access to high-speed internet. - In the most difficult examples, the EUFSD will work to provide full support internet access (e.g., a hotspot)